tofarr/persisty/examples/messager_2/README.md

 ## What is Going On Here...

-* The store factories have been updated to constrain the available operations / attributes based upon the user making the request:
+* The store definitions have been updated to constrain the available operations / attributes based upon the user making the request:
-  * [user_store_factory.py](messager/store/user_store_factory.py): Most applications have a level of custom business logic related to users, and this is no exception.
-The important thing here is not so much the logic, but that store factories represent an insertion point at which you can add whatever logic you need.
+  * [user.py](messager/store/user.py): Most applications have a level of custom business logic related to users, and this is no exception.
+We don't want the password digest to be exposed externally, and forbid non admins from editing anybody except themselves
-  * [message_store_factory.py](messager/store/message_store_factory.py): Ownership of messages is now enforced.
+  * [message.py](messager/store/message.py): Ownership of messages is now enforced.
 * A custom [UserAuthenticator](messager/user_authenticator.py) was [registered](marshy_config_main/__init__.py) to
   control login using your user items.
 * Custom actions for [login and signup](messager/actions/auth.py) were added.